 As Gangrene And Hypothermia Overtook Her Body, Omayra Told Her Mother Goodbye

-One of the most chilling thing about Omayra Sánchez's slow descent into death – along with the fact she was surrounded by workers who could not save her life – was that she was totally lucid for most of the unimaginable ordeal.
+One of the most chilling things about Omayra Sánchez's slow descent into death – along with the fact she was surrounded by workers who could not save her life – was that she was totally lucid for most of the unimaginable ordeal.
 She talked and joked with the workers around her, ate sweets, sang songs, and reflected on her situation.
 As she began to come to terms with her own impending death, the little girl began to say her goodbyes, bidding her mother "adiós."

 As she neared death, the 13 year old began to hallucinate, worrying that she was going to be punished for missing school.
 A New York Times article from the day she died (November 16, 1985) reports that: